 Wae Rebo Traditional Village, Island of Flores

-The Wae Rebo community has a unique architecture and set of cultural practices developed long before European colonization, which continue despite the influences of the modern world.
-People grow and gather much of their food from the surrounding jungle, live communally in huge conical structures, and are governed by a chief who leads by consensus.
+The people of Wae Rebo grow and gather much of their food from the surrounding jungle.
+They live communally in huge conical structures and are governed by a chief who leads by consensus.
 They accept outsiders as people who left long ago and are now returning, gifts in hand.
 The only way to access the village is by hiking a steep path up the mountain through dense jungle.
 Approaching visitors bang a gong to announce their arrival.
 Most stay overnight, and eat and sleep in a dedicated structure that can hold 25 people.

 Early Morning in the Village